-Remember to always trust in how you feel around people, if something feels off about them it usually is, only ever accept changed behaviour and not apologises, let go of those who bring you pain, be loyal to who you are as a person before you’re loyal to those around you.
+Remember to always trust in how you feel around people.
+If something feels off about them, it usually is, only ever accepts changed behaviour and not apologises, let go of those who bring you pain, be loyal to who you are as a person before you’re loyal to those around you.
 Never expect different results from those unwilling to learn from their own behaviour.

 The online courses available by Elizabeth Shaw.

 To help with overcoming the trauma bond and anxiety course.